Market Tops and 5 Good Reasons for Cash on the Sidelines

 2) Short stocks (hedging)

 In “A Random Walk Down Wall Street,” Malkiel points out that news by its very nature is random, so therefore the market movements in reaction to the news will be random.
 While I can agree with that statement, there are times when the market is setup to react more negatively to bad news than other times.
+The market becomes a “coiled spring” ready to snap.
 These are the times when you want to have extra cash waiting on the sidelines ready to swoop in and pick up some severely discounted assets.

 All the market needed was a pin prick.
 If it wasn’t the pandemic, it would have been the oil price war between Russia and Saudi Arabia.
 If it wasn’t either of those, it would have been something else.
 People needed a reason to sell, and either of those reasons gave them one.

 - Ridiculous headlines from ‘experts’ telling you to buy.
-Hedge funds talk their books and it’s almost criminal.
+Hedge funds talk their book and it’s almost criminal.
 They will tell you what to do and take the opposite side of the trade.

 They do it on the downside too: